Etisalat by e& partners with ADRES to support UAE’s real estate sector

 Esam Mahmoud, Senior Vice President of Small & Medium Business at etisalat by e&, and Moath Maqbol, General Manager of ADRES, attended the signing ceremony, demonstrating their commitment to advancing digital innovations in Abu Dhabi and furthering progress in the emirate.

-Moath Maqbol, General Manager of Advanced Real Estate Services (ADRES), said: “Our partnership with etisalat by e& will play a leading role in enhancing ADRES’s offerings, and revolutionising Abu Dhabi's real estate sector by boosting service accessibility and convenience of real estate services.
+Maqbol said: “Our partnership with etisalat by e& will play a leading role in enhancing ADRES’s offerings and revolutionising Abu Dhabi's real estate sector by boosting service accessibility and convenience of real estate services.
 This, in turn, will ultimately foster growth, competition, and success for businesses and communities.”

-DARI’s digital offerings are available through its website, www.dari.ae, and a user-friendly mobile application, enhancing the ease and convenience of real estate transactions in Abu Dhabi.